ashispati/dmelodies_dataset/README.md

 - Bar 1 plays the first 2 chords (6 notes), Bar 2 plays the second 2 chords (6 notes).
 - Each played note is an 8th note.

-A typical example is shown above.
+A typical example is shown below.
 <p align="center">
     <img src=figs/dataset_example.svg width=500px alt="Example melody from the dataset"><br>
 </p>